junxit/us-congress-bills-109/metadata.md

 - 2005-11-15 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-294.
 - 2005-11-15 — Reported (Amended) by the Committee on Resources.
 H. Rept.
 109-294.
 - 2005-11-15 — The title of the measure was amended.
 Agreed to without objection.
+- 2005-11-16 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2006-03-08 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2006-04-20 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici under authority of the order of the Senate of 04/07/2006 without amendment.
+With written report No. 109-242.
+- 2006-04-20 — Committee on Energy and Natural Resources.
+Reported by Senator Domenici under authority of the order of the Senate of 04/07/2006 without amendment.
+With written report No. 109-242.
+- 2006-04-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 404.
+- 2006-09-29 — Message on Senate action sent to the House.
+- 2006-09-29 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10535)
+- 2006-09-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10535)
+- 2006-10-02 — Presented to President.
+- 2006-10-02 — Presented to President.
+- 2006-10-11 — Became Public Law No: 109-318.
+- 2006-10-11 — Became Public Law No: 109-318.
+- 2006-10-11 — Signed by President.
+- 2006-10-11 — Signed by President.